 - Pure Vanilla Extract - The vanilla flavor is the star of these butter cookies, and I do not recommend imitation vanilla.

-Tips For Sucess:
+Cookie Tips For Success:

 - Use a cooled

 I have a great Gluten Free Cookie Troubleshooting Guide if you need help baking gluten free cookies.
+Be sure to check out my favorite Cookie Equipment Recommendations.

-Recipe Step-By-Step Directions:
+Step-By-Step Photos and Directions:

-Step 1: Add your dry ingredients to a large
+Step 1: Add your dry ingredients to a large mixing bowl.
+Use a wire whisk to mix the ingredients.

 Step 4: There are two great ways to ensure your cookies all turn out the same size.
-The first way is to take a small glass and trace circles around the bottom in rows, all along with a piece of parchment paper.
+The first way is to take a small glass and trace circles around the bottom in rows, along with a piece of parchment paper.

 You can also use a silicone macaron mat that has the circles pre-drawn.
 To avoid getting ink on the cookies, turn the parchment paper over.
 Now we get to pipe the cookie dough into the cute circles.

 Step 5: Use a tip that has jagged edges if you want your cookies to have the flower shape my cookies have.
-I like the Wilton tip 8B too.
+I like the Wilton tip 8B, too.
 You can use other tips, but if you want the texture of your gluten-free butter cookies, use a tip with cut zig-zag edges.

 Step 6: Add the semi-soft batter to a pastry bag with the shape of the piping tip I show above.
 Your cookie batter should be somewhat soft for piping.